photo/documentation/docs/faq/ProAccounts.markdown

 ## Can I use a custom domain for my Trovebox thumbnails?
 Yes.
 If you're already using a subdomain on your Trovebox site, you should use a different one for your images so one subdomain doesn't map to two places.

 The easiest way to use a domain for your thumbnails is to store your photos in an Amazon S3 bucket named after your subdomain--that is, your.subdomain.com.
 Then add a CNAME record pointing your.subdomain.com to your.subdomain.com.s3.amazonaws.com.
-Once you've done this email us at [mailto:support@trovebox.com](support@trovebox.com) and we can update the record on our side.
+Once you've done this email us at [support@trovebox.com](mailto:support@trovebox.com) and we can update the record on our side.

 ## My needs go far beyond what a Pro account provides.
 Can I get even more?
-We're working on a [https://trovebox.com/organizations](plan for organizations).
-Email us at [mailto:support@trovebox.com](support@trovebox.com) if you're interested.
+We're working on a [plan for organizations](https://trovebox.com/organizations).
+Email us at [support@trovebox.com](mailto:support@trovebox.com) if you're interested.